TheThingGoesSkra/Messaging-System-L3_ProjetS5-/README.md

-Hello world !

-This is our first project on Github.
-I am open to any form of participation !

 This is our own client-server application, allowing instant discussion with different groups of people.

 Here, there are two types of different groups.
 Users can individually open a thread with a group of the opposite type, or open one with the one to which they belong.
 Other groups of the same type as theirs will remain unknown to them.